pandom/packer-ubuntu/README.md

 It uses JWT Authentication to take the trusted, encoded values from the GitHub Actions platform and uses them to authenticate to HashiCorp Cloud Platform Vault.
 Vault generates and retrieves credentials for HCP Packer, AWS, and GCP.

+Ansible is used with submodule cloning to personify specific images.
+These roles align to the CIS benchmark and lock down the ubuntu images.
 ## Topology

 ```mermaid